 Tactical scopes also need to be strong, and capable of taking a beating.
 Rarely are tactical scenarios gentle.
 You need an optic that is waterproof, shockproof and fog proof.
 You’ll also likely want one compatible with night vision devices.

 Home Defense Scopes

 Home defense optics need to be fast and furious.
 These optics are often low powered, or 1x optics.
 Since inside the home is close quarters you generally want something that goes with speed over precision.

 Having both is nice, but speed is the most significant advantage in CQB.
 This is why red dot scopes & holographic sights exist and why they function so well for Close Quarters Battle.

-When it comes to hunting you’ll need a robust, field grade optic.
+When it comes to hunting you’ll need a robust, field grade optic, whenever it's a rangefinder for hunting, binoculars or a high quality hunting rifle scope.
 These optics need to be built to withstand nature.
 This means they need to be moisture and waterproof, as well as fog proof and shockproof.

 You generally want an optic that has excellent low light performance.
 Most game moves as the sun is coming up and as it is going down.
 This means lots of low light shooting.